 5 Ways Winter Can Affect Your Health

 What’s the weather got to do with your health?
 You will be surprised.
 The winter season can affect your health in ways you won’t even suspect.
-Here are 6 ways your wellbeing might be at risk during the winter season.
-Read till the end for our bonus health tips.
+Here are 5 ways your wellbeing might be at risk during the winter season.

 According to research, blood sugar levels of diabetics tend to rise during the winter.
 This is mostly due to eating comfort foods (high in carbohydrates and sugar) during the winter season, increasing blood sugar levels.
 Low temperatures can also cause you to fall sick.

 Falling sick increases sugar levels as the body secretes hormones to fight the infection, hence, making it difficult to use insulin to manage blood sugar levels.